 Welcome CAASNY Members:

-It is my honor and privilege to welcome you to the CAASNY website and to share with you some thoughts for the coming year.
+It is a privilege to welcome you to the CAASNY website and to highlight topics that we all will be contending with this year.

 Many thanks to all of you who attended our Annual Membership Meeting and CLE programs and I appreciate the honor and opportunity to serve as President of CAASNY.
 CAASNY provides a voice for County Attorneys and a forum for sharing information about common issues including the implementation of new legislation.